Edwin Meese III Center for Legal and Judicial Studies

 United States House of Representatives

-Good morning.
+Good afternoon.
 My name is Zack Smith, and I appreciate the invitation to testify before the committee today.
+The views I express in this testimony are my own and should not be construed as representing any official position of The Heritage Foundation.

 I currently serve as a Legal Fellow in The Heritage Foundation’s Edwin Meese III Center for Legal and Judicial Studies.
 Prior to joining Heritage, I served as an Assistant United States Attorney in the Northern District of Florida, worked at a large law firm here in Washington, DC, and clerked for the Honorable Emmett R. Cox on the United States Court of Appeals for the Eleventh Circuit.